-The Doctor of Philosophy program tuition is \$500.00 per credit hour for 72 credits (\$36,000) for the full-time program.
-The full-time DPhil/PhD tuition is spread equally over the 72 months of the program.
-Students electing to enroll as a part-time DPhil/PhD student pay tuition over 72 months for the first 36 credit hours of the program (\$18,000) and a new contract is prepared for the remaining credit hours of the program at the current credit hour rate.
-The remaining 36 credit hours is paid over the next 72 months.
-Upon completion of the original contract students pay research extension tuition of \$220 per month until degree validation.
+Upon payment of the full tuition cost of the doctoral program, any student still working toward completion of the program pay research extension tuition of \$220 per month until degree validation.
 Students who do not finish the program of studies within the 6-year timeframe, may be required to retake any course that is over 6 years old at the discretion of the Academic Affairs Council and sign a new contract.